C4erries/wave-mq/README.md

   - tracks last applied offset.
 - Replication manager:
   - derives follower assignments from `ClusterMetadata` (roles/replicas);
-  - for each follower partition, runs a `PartitionReplicator` pointing at the leaderB)s `BrokerInfo` (via the binary protocol).
+  - for each follower partition, runs a `PartitionReplicator` pointing at the leader's `BrokerInfo` (via the binary protocol).
   - uses `ReportReplicaProgress` to maintain ISR:
     - reports follower progress (last applied offset + leader HighWatermark) back to the controller;